Onboarding Process

 Q: What is the goal of the process?

-A: Provide a quick and user-friendly onboarding process for new employees.
+A: Provide a quick and user-friendly onboarding process for new customers.

 Q: What information is being collected during the process?